gbdev/pandocs/src/Power_Up_Sequence.md

 ### Compatibility palettes

-It is fairly well-known that the Game Boy Color automatically colorizes monochrome-only games.
-The boot ROM is mostly responsible for this.
+The boot ROM is responsible for the automatic colorization of monochrome-only games when run on a GBC.

 When in DMG compatibility mode, the [CGB palettes](<#LCD Color Palettes (CGB only)>) are still being used: the background uses BG palette 0 (likely because the entire [attribute map](<#BG Map Attributes (CGB Mode only)>) is set to all zeros), and objects use OBJ palette 0 or 1 depending on bit 4 of [their attribute](<#Byte3 - Attributes/Flags:>).
 [`BGP`, `OBP0`, and `OBP1`](<#LCD Monochrome Palettes>) actually index into the CGB palettes instead of the DMG's shades of grey.